mrdavehill/ACI/README.md

 ## How to test the software

-You may need to create the objects below on the sandbox, check and see if they're still there.
+You need the objects below on the sandbox, I added them but maybe you should check and see if they're still there.

 AEP - AEP_Core